Festival Programme

 HAZEL PRESS: A TRIBUTE TO DAPHNE ASTOR

 Daphne Astor, who died this July, was the founder of Hazel Press, a publisher committed to presenting the finest writing on the environment.
-We celebrate Daphne’s life and work with Jane Lovell and Maria Isakova Bennett, who will be reading from their recent Hazel Press collections, and with reminiscences from Pam Johnson and Jan Heritage, who will be sharing some of Daphne’s own poems.
+We celebrate Daphne’s life and work with Jane Lovell and Julia Blackburn, who will be reading from their recent Hazel Press publications, and with reminiscences from Pam Johnson and Jan Heritage, who will be sharing some of Daphne’s own poems.

 SAT 10.15 - 11.45